OIRL/noteleDHM-Tool/README.md

 # Requirements

-Steps for installing needed libraries to run the python scripts (conda eviroments windows):
+To install the required libraries for running the noteleDHM-toll Python scripts in a Conda environment on Windows, follow these steps:

+1. Open the command prompt or Anaconda prompt.
+2. Type the following commands to install the necessary libraries:
-conda install -c conda-forge numpy matplotlib

-conda install -c conda-forge opencv

-conda install -c conda-forge imageio

-conda install -c conda-forge scikit-image
+conda install -c conda-forge numpy matplotlib conda install -c conda-forge opencv conda install -c conda-forge imageio conda install -c conda-forge scikit-image

-All the latter can be also install using 'pip'.
+Alternatively, you can also install all of the libraries using 'pip'.

 # Credits